 Students working with the office of disability services receive academic coaching through their assigned disability services specialist.
 All other students receive academic coaching through the academic resource center.
 To schedule an appointment, simply stop by our offices located on the lower level of Seegers Union.

-General inquiries regarding academic coaching should be directed to: David Hallowell, assistant dean for academic resources and disability services, at 484.664.3433 or firstname.lastname@example.org.
+General inquiries regarding academic coaching should be directed to: David Hallowell, assistant dean for academic life, at 484.664.3433 or firstname.lastname@example.org.